Cammino di Oropa Canavesano

 STAGE 01

-Valperga – Cuorgnè
+STAGE 01: Valperga to Cuorgnè

 The first STAGE of the Camino is a short tour to discover the Sacro Monte di Belmonte and the nature reserve that surrounds it.
 From the parish church of Valperga, we cross the beautiful historic center and climb toward the church of San Giorgio and the Castle of Valperga.
 Continue toward the Sanctuary of Belmonte, alternating between stretches in the woods and open stretches that offer beautiful views of the plains and the Ivrea morainic amphitheater.
 After visiting Sacro Monte, you descend down the valley and reach the village of Piemonte.
 From here the trail re-enters the woods.
 The last stretch to Cuorgnè takes place along the provincial road, a temporary detour pending the restoration of a small bridge.